iaman877/100DaysofCode/README.md

 Completed 2 Quests (1) Set up and Configure a Cloud Environment in Google Cloud & (2) Getting Started: Create and Manage Cloud Resources for 30 days of google cloud.
 ## Day 278  November 3 2020
 Completed "Deploy and Manage Cloud Environments with Google Cloud: Challenge Lab" for 30 days of google cloud.
+## Day 279  November 4 2020
+Completed "Create an Internal Load Balancer Lab" for 30 days of google cloud.